Ir al contenido principal

 Gonzalo Castillo (AFP

-Tuesday, 02 June 2020 12:42 PM
+By Tuesday, 02 June 2020 12:42 PM

 Congressional representatives, opposition members, political analysts and anti-corruption organizations in the Dominican Republic have expressed deep concern respecting the misuse of public funds by the Dominican Liberation Party (PLD) presidential nominee to the July 2020 general election Gonzalo Castillo.
 In addition, Castillo, with the backing of Dominican Republic President Danilo Medina (2012–present) and other high-ranking PLD members, has been weaponizing the coronavirus outbreak to undermine the opposition.